Warminster Senior School, Warminster

 Word on the ground: Parents love the school for the ‘soft’ skills and moral guidance it gives pupils, as well as its ability to transform shy followers into confident leaders.

 THE MUDDY VERDICT

 Good for: Parents looking for an all-round education for their children, who believe that extra-curricular activities and what happens outside the classroom are just as important as what happens in the classroom.

 Not for: Children who aren’t joiner inners.
 This is definitely a school where everyone is expected to play their part and push themselves out of their comfort zone.

 Dare to disagree?
-The next Open Day is in April, but the school is always happy to show prospective parents around.
+The next Open Day is 5 October, but the school is always happy to show prospective parents around., but the school is always happy to show prospective parents around.
 You can get in touch here.
 One family Skyped from New Zealand, so if you can’t physically get there, you can have a virtual tour!
 And do let us know what you think.

 Warminster School, Church Street, Warminster, Wilts BA12 8PJ, tel: 01985 210100, warminsterschool.org.uk